MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.216-75.md

 ##### 552.216-75 Transactional Data Reporting. #####

-Link to an amendment published at 85 FR 50959, Aug.
-19, 2020.

-As prescribed in 516.506(d), insert the following provision:
+As prescribed in 516.506(c), insert the following provision:

 Transactional Data Reporting (JUN 2016)